wjburton/wjburton.github.io/_posts/2017-11-01-Movie_Network.markdown

 ### Intro
 This project was supposed to serve as an introduction to Network Analysis and R shiny.
 The idea was to visualize networks of the cast and crews for specific movie genres and to answer a few questions: Who was the most popular?
 What are the differences across genres?
 What are the differences betweeen cast and crew networks?

-In the app, each node in the network represents a cast / crew member (depending on what is selected) and a connection  exists if the connected nodes worked on the same movie.
+In the app, each node in the network represents a cast / crew member (depending on what is selected) and a connection exists if two nodes worked on the same movie.

 Before answering the initial questions and walking through how it was created, here is the final app:
 <iframe src="https://wburton.shinyapps.io/shiny/" style="border: none; width: 1000px; height: 700px"></iframe>